IanDCarroll/ScrumBucket/README.md

 It's just a series of markdown files.

-1. Make a list in `Backlog` of any software concept, tool, framework, language, or what-have-you that you'd like to know, or reasonably claim to know.
+1. Make a list in `Product_Backlog` of any software concept, tool, framework, language, or what-have-you that you'd like to know, or reasonably claim to know.

 2. Set a time box for you iterations (aka: "Sprints").
 1 Week seems to work well for a single person, but pick what you like.
 And don't change it lightly.
-The rhythm is important to make this work. record this in your `Working_Agreement`
+The rhythm is important to make this work.
+Record this in your `Working_Agreement`

 3. Decide what done looks like.
 Only working code?
 Tests pass?
 Docs up-to-date?
 Keep it simple at first, you can adjust as time goes on.
 Record this in your `Definition_of_Done`

-4. Pick the most important handfull of items in the `Backlog` to do, and make those your new `Sprint Goal`.
+4. Pick the most important handfull of items in the `Product_Backlog` to do, and make those your new `Sprint_Goal`.
 Go ahead and give them some arbitrary points based on how much time you think they'll need to get done.

-5. At the start of the day record a `Daily Scrum`.
+5. At the start of the day record a `Daily_Scrum`.

 6. At the end of the sprint, evaluate how much you got done.
 Add what you got done to your `Sprint_Review` and compare that to what you expected to get done.